Azure/Azure-Sentinel/Solutions/Microsoft Entra ID/Playbooks/Block-AADUser/readme.md

 # Block-AADUser
 author: Nicholas DiCola

-This playbook will disable the user in Azure Active Directory and add a comment to the incident.
+This playbook will disable the user in Microsoft Entra ID and add a comment to the incident.
 There is an option for incident and alert trigger below.<br>
 Note: This playbook will not be able to disable users if they are eligible or have active admin roles.
 To be able to disable admin users as well, please deploy playbook - Block-AADUserOrAdmin.<br>
-If user have manager, manager will be notified that the user have been disabled in Azure AD.
+If user have manager, manager will be notified that the user have been disabled in Microsoft Entra ID.

 ## Quick Deployment
 **Deploy with incident trigger** (recommended)